ArminJo/ATtinySerialOut/README.md

 <br/>

 # Revision History
+### Version 2.2.1
+- Usage of ATTinyCore pin numbering also for ATtiny167.

 ### Version 2.2.0
 - Usage of ATTinyCore pin numbering scheme e.g. PIN_PB2 and therefore removed `USE_PORTB_FOR_TX_PIN`.